pappyhammer/patchmaster_tpl/README.md

 software Lock-in amplifier and Photometry/Imaging extension.

-Thanks to https://github.com/ChristophKirst/TemplateCreator for showing the way to do it.
+Thanks to https://github.com/ChristophKirst/TemplateCreator for showing the way.